hermangroup/docs/wallets/dashcore/interface.rst

 -----------------------

-The status bar shows a synchronization progress bar and a row of status icons which indicate the status of your connection to the Dash network.
+The status bar shows a synchronization progress bar and a row of status icons which indicate the status of your connection to the Historia network.

 The Synchronization Bar
 ~~~~~~~~~~~~~~~~~~~~~~~

-This bar shows the synchronization status of Dash Core with the Dash
+This bar shows the synchronization status of Historia Core with the Historia
 network.
-Each time you open Dash Core, it will begin downloading the
+Each time you open Historia Core, it will begin downloading the
 blocks which have been created on the blockchain in the time since you
 last opened the app.
-These blocks are downloaded from other Dash users
+These blocks are downloaded from other Historia users
 and masternodes.
 If you have never opened the app before, this could
 mean several years’ worth of blocks need downloading.
 The following
 statuses are possible:

 No block source available
   This occurs if your internet connection is down, or if the ports
-  required by Dash Core are blocked by a firewall.
+  required by Historia Core are blocked by a firewall.
 Synchronizing with network
-  Dash Core is downloading blocks from the network.
+  Historia Core is downloading blocks from the network.
 Synchronizing masternodes/masternode payments/governance objects
-  Dash Core is synchronizing other data with the second layer network.
+  Historia Core is synchronizing other data with the second layer network.

 Once synchronization is complete, the progress bar will disappear and a
 tick will appear on the right of the status bar.